Quito Metro: Stations

 The station at Plaza de San Francisco (by the San Francisco monastery), is the only station placed in the historic center of Quito (declared a World Heritage Site by UNESCO in 1978).
 Due to archaeological remains found at the proposed site of the San Francisco station in late 2016, the station was moved two blocks further south to the Plaza 24th of May, and the remains will not be disturbed further.

 Every station is painted in a distinct color to help with passenger orientation.

 The design of Line 1 allows for five infill stations to be built if demand warrants, and for a potential 5 km extension northwards to the Ofelia bus terminal.

+Rolling stock

+Line 1 operates 18 trains manufactured by CAF.
+Each train has six cars and can carry up to 1,500 passengers.
+The trains are equipped with air conditioning, CCTV, and accessibility features.